redxdev/hvzapi-docs/Test-REST-endpoints.md

-Test endpoints are primarily used to test an API key.
 This will likely be removed at some point.

 # GET /test/key